 2. Earn a GPA of at least 2.00 (on a 4.00 scale).
 This GPA is calculated for only the core academic courses which were successfully completed during grades 9-12.
 Only courses that have been approved by the Clearinghouse are accepted (check with counseling department for approved courses).
 In addition, no special values are allowed for "+" or "-" grades.

-3. Core Courses Required for NCAA

-NCAA Division I requires 16 core courses.
-Division II currently requires 14 core courses.
-Division II will require 16 core courses for students enrolling on or after August 1, 2013.
+3. Core Courses Required for NCAA NCAA Division I and Division II require 16 core courses.

 CORE COURSES DI DII

 English 4 years 3 years

 Math (Algebra 1 or higher) 3 years 2 years

 Sciencenatural or physical (including 1 year of lab) 2 years 2 years

 Social Science 2 years 2 years

-Additional English, Math, or natural or physical Science 1 year 2 years
+Additional English, Math, or natural or physical Science 1 year 3 years

-Additional Courses (English, Math, Science, Social Science, World Language, foreign language or comparative religion/philosophy) 4 years 3 years
+Additional Courses (English, Math, Science, Social Science, World Language, foreign language or comparative religion/philosophy) 4 years 4 years

-Total Core Units Required 16 14
+Total Core Units Required 16 16